mare-imbrium/umbra/README.md

 ## Gem name
-  `umbra` was taken, so had to change the gem name to `ncumbra` but the packages and structure etc remain umbra.
+  The name `umbra` was taken, so had to change the gem name to `ncumbra` but the packages and structure etc remain umbra.

 ## Motivation for yet another ncurses library